MTstateIntroStats/IntroStatActivitiesHybrid/_book/14-LN014-prob-RR.md

 \setstretch{1}

-Example: A random sample of people who had ever been married, demonstrating the proportions who smoked and who had ever been divorced.
-The numbers are shown in the following table.
-Because this survey was based on a random sample in the United States in the early 1990s, the data should be representative of the adult population who had ever been married at that time.
+Example for class discussion: Two variables were collected on a random sample of people who had ever been married; whether a person had ever smoked and whether a person had ever been divorced.
+The data are displayed in the following table.
+This survey was based on a random sample in the United States in the early 1990s, so the data should be representative of the adult population who had ever been married at that time.

 * Let event D be a person has gone through a divorce